yoursgaurav/portfolio/README.md

 # Gaurav Shukla's Portfolio

-This is the Git repository for my personal [portfolio](https://heygauravshukla.vercel.app) website, built with Next.js and shadcn/ui to showcase my web development skills and projects.
+This is the Git repository for my personal [portfolio website](https://heygauravshukla.vercel.app), built with Next.js and Shadcn UI to showcase my web development skills and projects.

 ## Table of contents